+A Burned Pokémon takes damage between turns, but the condition might heal on its own.
 When a Pokémon is Burned, put a Burn marker on it.
-During Pokémon Checkup, put 2 damage counters on your Burned Pokémon, then flip a coin.
-If heads, the Pokémon recovers (remove the Burn marker).
+Between turns, put 2 damage counters on your Burned Pokémon, then flip a coin.
+If heads, remove the Special Condition Burned.
 A Pokémon cannot have two Burn markers; if an attack gives it another Burn marker, the new Burned Condition simply replaces the old one.
 Make sure your Burn markers look different from your damage counters.